STXT - Semantic Text

 1. Introduction

-This document defines the specification of the STXT Template language, a mechanism to describe semantic rules (structure, types, and cardinalities) applicable to STXT documents.
+This document defines the specification of the STXT Template language, a mechanism for describing semantic rules (structure, types, cardinalities, and allowed values) applicable to STXT documents.

 A template: